From Legacy Systems to Cloud-Based Banking: The Shift Explained

 The costs run deeper than just maintenance:

-• Security vulnerabilities: Banks face cyberattacks 300 times more frequently than other industries, in part due to their outdated infrastructure.
-Data breaches now cost $4.88 million on average, and this number keeps climbing.
+- Security vulnerabilities: Banks face cyberattacks 300 times more frequently than other industries, in part due to their outdated infrastructure.
+Data breaches now cost an average of $4.88 million, and this number continues to rise.

-• Regulatory compliance challenges: Old systems struggle as rules change.
-Banks paid over $10.4 billion in fines for breaking rules in 2020, much of it because their systems couldn’t keep up.
+- Regulatory compliance challenges: Old systems struggle as rules change.
+Banks paid over $10.4 billion in fines for breaking rules in 2020, much of it due to their systems being unable to keep up.

-Working with a reputable banking software development company, such as CISIN, is now essential.
+Working with a good banking software development company like CISIN is now a must.
 Custom banking software enables financial institutions to operate more efficiently while maintaining security and compliance with regulatory requirements.
-Banking software companies in the USA, however, are modernising their move from old systems to newer, more efficient ones.
+Banking software companies in the USA and worldwide understand how to transition from outdated systems to modern, cloud-based ones.

 These systems are somewhat challenging to grasp – 75% of banks still can’t add new digital solutions due to their outdated infrastructure.
-However, banks that modernise can launch new products faster, run more smoothly, and provide customers with the seamless experience they expect from their financial institutions.
+However, banks that modernize can launch new products more quickly, run more smoothly, and provide customers with the seamless experience they expect from their financial institutions.

 Cloud Banking Explained

 Cloud computing has transformed how banks deliver services and manage operations.
-In 2022, the global cloud computing market in banking was valued at $67.90 billion, and it’s expected to surge to $301.00 billion by 2032, fueled by strong compound annual growth.
-Rate (CAGR) of 16.3% from 2023 to 2032.
-This soaring growth demonstrates that financial institutions recognise the value of cloud technology beyond cost savings.
+The global cloud computing banking market, valued at $67.90 billion in 2022, will reach $301.00 billion by 2032, with a 16.3% CAGR from 2023 to 2032.
+This soaring growth demonstrates that financial institutions recognize the value of cloud technology beyond cost savings.

 What Is Cloud-Native Banking?

 Cloud-native banking occurs when financial institutions adopt cloud-native technologies and architectures, creating highly scalable and resilient environments.
-Traditional banking systems depend on on-premises infrastructure, while cloud-native banking makes use of remote servers on the internet from third-party providers to store data, run applications, and manage banking functions.
+Traditional banking systems rely on on-premises infrastructure, whereas cloud-native banking utilizes remote servers on the internet from third-party providers to store data, run applications, and manage banking functions.

 The architecture of cloud-native banking differs from that of conventional systems.
-The system is built around microservices—modular services that work independently and coordinate through a network.
-Each service is designed around a specific business function and integrates with others via APIs.
+The system is built around microservices – modular services that work independently and coordinate through a network.
+Each service focuses on specific business capabilities and connects through APIs.
 Banks can now break free from old monolithic systems.

 Several key benefits drive this transformation:

-• Cost efficiency – Pay-as-you-go models cut operational costs and minimise capital expenses
+- Cost efficiency – Pay-as-you-go models cut operational costs and minimize capital expenses

 Types of Cloud Models Used in Banking